Stepford Cuckoos: Phoebe Cuckoo

 Phoebe Cuckoo demonstrated a power-hungry personality during the events of Warsong.
 In contrast to Celeste, who feared the consuming power of the Phoenix, Phoebe desired power out of the sheer affinity for wielding it.
 She readily embraced the Phoenix and enjoyed the destructive power it gave her.

 Irma "Mindee" Cuckoo

 Mindee Cuckoo was the next Cuckoo to be written with a distinct personality.
 She had a relationship with another student, Germaine, who was killed by an anti-mutant mob when the students were trapped in a building in the aftermath of Xorn's destruction of Manhattan.
 She then had a combative relationship with Jay Guthrie who was always interrupting her while she played the piano.
 She later helped Gambit during Exodus's Brotherhood's attack on the school.
-Her real first name is "Irma".

 Irma has now dyed her hair and cut it short; she is now a brunette.
 Triage is attracted to her and the feeling might be mutual.